 Overloading increment and decrement operators in C++

-- It provides new meaning to most of the cplusplus operators
+It provides new meaning to most of the cplusplus operator.

 - The operator that is overloaded is capable to provide special meaning to the user-defined data types as well.